 A smaller certification organisation usually fits smaller brands that like to do things differently and serve a niche market since that fits with the values of the certification organisations.

 Target Audience Fit

 Besides the geographical fit of Fair for Life’s certification for the main markets we have identified above, the type of audience is important as well.
 If you’re a smaller brand serving a niche market your audience might be willing to pay more attention to the details of your communication since their interest in the product is higher.

 This gives you a chance to communicate why you chose a smaller certification organisation.

 The Fair For Life organisation was founded in 2006 which brings the certification age to 15 years.
 They introduced their latest standard in 2017.

 Fit to Current State of Product

 If your current product does not source Fair for Life certified ingredients you have to undergo the process of changing your suppliers which might lead to changes in quality, reliability, prices, etc. Another approach is to help your suppliers receive the Fair for Life certification which might be easier and more affordable than for bigger sustainability certifications.

-The Fair for Life certification as one of the smaller sustainability certifications is a great option for your brand to show you care about all actors of your supply chain while not having to stick to the strict regulations of a big organisation.
+The Fair for Life certification as one of the smaller sustainability certifications is a great option for your brand to show you care about all actors of your supply chain while not having to stick to the strict regulations of a big organization.

 In this article we have explored